vincent-barilla/Mood-Mapper-Beta/README.md

   Note that I customize the get request (the stream), making a unique connection to Twitter for each user.
 This is NOT a good solution, according to Twitter.
-Twitter will, in fact, block access to accounts who make too many connections from the same IP address.
+Twitter will, in fact, block accounts who make too many connections from the same IP address.

   That's a big limitation to the streaming mode of my app.
-A possible workaround would be to make one stream for the entire server, remove all filtering (or try to -- there would have to be something to define my request query), then receive the user parameters, make a filter from them, and apply this filter as a response.addListener('data', function(data){//and here I parse data}) to the server's stream.
-  The user is then listening to a global stream for matches of their parameters.

-  I don't like that solution, insofar as it means flooding the server with this generalized stream of tweets, of which the user(s) only cares about a tiny percent.
-Also, I doubt I could ake a filter to detect 100% of all relevant tweets from the global stream, which will already be diluted by huge amounts of irrelevant tweets, so the user ends up seeing a much less interesting stream.

-  All other solutions that I can think of would similarly ask Twitter's public stream to do something it wasn't meant to.
-My best solution is probably to just keep my code as is, demo for you the idea as I originally saw it, and then wait on a new tech to come out.
-This may not take so long: Twitter is actually developing something that	would be perfect for this app:
-  Twitter's Site Streaming API is currently in closed beta, but, when open, it will do exactly what I'm talking about here -- make customized connections per user, for many users, for your app.
+All the solutions that I can think of would ask Twitter's public stream to do something it wasn't meant to.
+My best approach is probably to just keep my code as is, demo for you the idea as I originally saw it, and then wait on a new tech to come out.
+This may not take so long: Twitter is actually developing something that	would be perfect for this app: Twitter's Site Streaming API is currently in closed beta, but, when open, it will do exactly what I'm talking about here -- make customized connections per user, for many users, for your app.
 When Site Stream comes out, it should be an easy inclusion to this app.